Anastasia-Romanov/lacan-user-guide/economy.md

 - Often ignores guesses.
 - Always attempts to delete the guess, uses a try/except block to handle when it doesn't have manage messages - no proper permission checking.

-## noobguess

-- Doesn't respond.

 ## typerace

 - Color combination is literal eye bleach.
 - Text is often so large that the majority of it is cut off or so small that's it's not easily legible.
--  You can respond with the typed text in a different channel and it will recognize it.
--  Adl, again, has bypasses.